floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

-Simple projects with a few libraries and executables are easy and straight-forward to setup, but the docs don't say much how to organize a big project with hundreds of libraries and dozens of executables.
+Simple projects with a few libraries and executables are easy and straight-forward to setup, but the docs don't say much how to organize a big project with dozens of libraries and executables.
 It requires discipline and a bit of cmake knowledge to not create a tangled mess.

 Typical symptoms are: